 What image do you conjure up in mind upon hearing the word minimalism?
 Most people take minimalism as synonymous with boring and monotonous.
 If you hear someone expressing an interest in converting their home into a minimalistic setting, you would think they are probably low on finance or have a very small space available.
 These are some of the common misconceptions that people have about minimalistic living.
 Let us clear things out as we go.
+Also, make sure to hire expert professionals to help you sell a house fast in Syracuse.

 What is Minimalism?